Follow this step-by-step guide to create your own successful street food or food truck business in the UK

 - Grill – Good for grilled cheese, burgers and hot dogs.

-- Cool Box – Some events you will have a fridge, others you will not.
+- Cool Box – In some events, you will have a fridge, in others you will not.
 This is a good way to keep your food fresh and chilled throughout the day.
 I use a good quality cool box such as the Igloo Unisex’s Polar 120 Coolbox.

 If you go for a retrofitted trailer or food truck there should be everything you need.
 There are also companies that will install everything for you.

-Tip: To save money try to buy what you can second hand.
-There are a number of street food trader Facebook group and websites which are geared towards buying and selling equipment.
+Tip: To save money try to buy what you can second-hand.
+There are a number of street food trader Facebook groups and websites that are geared towards buying and selling equipment.

-- 5 Best Folding Tables For Food Stalls 2020
+- 5 Best Folding Tables For Food & Market Stalls – 2023

 - 5 Best Food Truck Flat Top Grills